vlayer-xyz/vlayer/book/src/javascript/getting-started.md

 2. **`DATA_URL` constant**
    - Specifies which API endpoint you're proving
    - Must match the URL in your frontend web proof request
+   - Learn how to retrieve the API endpoint you want to prove [here](https://book.vlayer.xyz/web-proof/quickstart-guide.html#obtaining-web-proof)

 3. **`main` function**
    - Entry point for proof generation